navidre/new_grokking_to_leetcode/tutorial/README.md

+## Note
+All the matrials in this page are generated using the following custom GPT:

+🚀 **[Software Interview Mentor](https://chat.openai.com/g/g-n76b8bWJo-software-interview-mentor)** - Learn about different concepts! 🤖 (Requires ChatGPT Plus)

 ## Sliding Window

 The sliding window technique is a method used to solve problems that involve arrays or lists, especially when you're asked to find a subarray that satisfies certain conditions.
 This technique is particularly useful for problems where you need to consider contiguous elements together.
 The key idea is to maintain a 'window' that slides over the data to examine different subsets of it.